piersfinlayson/software-defined-retro-rom/docs/LOGGING.md

 14:44:53.730: Start main loop - logging ends
 ```

+Logging from v0.2.0 onwards is even more extensive.

 Pulling out some highlights:

 - The `Hardare info` section logs provide information about the SDRR hardware that this firmware image **was built for**.
 This may not necessarily the hardware you are running the firmware on.